pulumi/pulumi/docs/design/formats.md

 TODO: a complete file format specification.

-TODO: specify how "holes" show up during planning.
+TODO: specify how "holes" show up during planning ("<computed>").
+E.g., do we simulate control flow paths.

+TODO: describe the algorithm used for diffing two MuGLs.

+TODO: describe what happens in the face of partial application failure.
+Do graphs become tainted?

 ### Resource Providers